From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Introduction

-\begin{notationC} We work over a field $k$ of arbitrary characteristic.
-By a \emph{scheme}, we mean a scheme of finite type over $k$.
-Unless we are specifically discussing Leibniz algebras or Lie algebras, by a \emph{$k$-algebra} we mean a finitely generated commutative associative $k$-algebra.
-Let $\Sch$, $\Aff$, $\Alg$, $\leib$, $\Grp$, $\Grp(\Sch)$, and $\Set$ denote the categories of schemes, affine schemes, $k$-algebras, Leibniz algebras over $k$, groups, algebraic groups (that is, group objects in $\Sch$), and sets, respectively.
+Let $k$ be a field, and let $S$ be a commutative ring.
+By a \emph{scheme}, we mean a scheme of finite type over $k$ or $S$.
+Unless we are specifically discussing Leibniz algebras, by \emph{$k$-algebras} we mean finitely generated commutative associative algebras over $k$, and similarly for \emph{$S$-algebras}.
 Denote the $k$-algebra of \emph{dual numbers} by $k[\delta]\coloneq k[\delta]/(\delta^2)$.
-Given a morphism of affine schemes $\phi\colon\Spec(B)\to\Spec(A)$, let $\phi^\sharp$ denote the induced homomorphism $A\to B$. \end{notationC}
+Given a morphism of affine schemes $\phi\colon\Spec(B)\to\Spec(A)$, let $\phi^\sharp\colon A\to B$ denote the induced ring homomorphism.